 Around the University there are various expressive culture events that can be attended for extra credit.
 Approved events will added to the course's sakai assignments page at least one week before they occur.
 You can petition via email to have additional event added.
 Only those events that can easily be related to class lectures will be added as potential extra credit options.

-To receive extra credit, students are required to attend the event and post a one double-spaced page discussion of the event, connecting it to at least one class lecture (not just general theme) and two pieces of expressive culture from the class.
+To receive extra credit, students are required to attend the event and post a one double-spaced page discussion of the event, connecting it to at least one key term from class lecture (not just general theme) and two pieces of expressive culture from the class.
 Students can earn up to 20 points for each event listed on the syllabus.
-The extra credit reports are due on the appropriate sakia assignment page prior to the final exam date.
+The extra credit reports are due on the appropriate sakai assignment page prior to the final exam date.

 The University of North Carolina at Chapel Hill has had a student-administered honor system and judicial system for over 100 years.
 The system is the responsibility of students and is regulated and governed by them, but faculty share the responsibility.
 If you have questions about your responsibility under the honor code, please bring them to your instructor or consult with the office of the Dean of Students or the Instrument of Student Judicial Governance at:http://honor.unc.edu.
 This document, adopted by the Chancellor, the Faculty Council, and the Student Congress, contains all policies and procedures pertaining to the student honor system.
 Your full participation and observance of the honor code is expected.